Mindscar

 Mindscar is an American technical death metal band from Orlando, Florida, founded in 1998.
-The band is led by guitarist/vocalist Richie Brown who has played with Trivium and Nader Sadek.
+The band is led by guitarist/vocalist Richie Brown, who has played with Trivium and Nader Sadek.
 Mindscar has toured with acts such as Vader and Vital Remains.

 History

-Mindscar was originally formed by Richie Brown (vocals/guitar) and Mike Radford (drums) in 1998.
-In 2001, the band made a powerful impact throughout the Central Florida region performing numerous gigs, self-releasing demos & EPs, a television performance, international airplay and publicity.
+Mindscar was formed by Richie Brown (vocals/guitar) and Mike Radford (drums) in 1998.
+In 2001, the band made an impact throughout the Central Florida region, performing numerous shows, self-releasing demos and EPs, a television performance, international airplay and publicity.
 In 2002, Matt Heafy of Trivium joined the band on guitar and backup vocals.
-After internal issues due to the age of its band members, Mindscar was unable to tour and the band disbanded for an entire decade.
+After internal issues due to the age of its band members, Mindscar was unable to tour and disbanded for a decade.

 In 2012, Richie Brown and Mike Radford reunited in a recording studio to track 'Thornz Ov Ill Lechery' and 'Blind Masses'.
-The two tracks led to irrefutable performing and touring opportunities.
-Richie decided to resurrect the band in March 2013 and the first live performance in over a decade took place alongside Massacre in Tampa, Florida at the Brass Mug.
-Soon after Mindscar embarked on their first tour supporting Vader and Vital Remains on the Back To The Black US Tour 2013.
+The two tracks led to performing and touring opportunities.
+Brown reformed the band in March 2013, and the first live performance in over a decade took place alongside Massacre in Tampa, Florida at the Brass Mug.
+Soon after, Mindscar embarked on their first tour supporting Vader and Vital Remains on the Back To The Black US Tour 2013.

-In 2014, Mindscar began tracking their debut full-length album titled "Kill The King".
-After embarking on the Southern Scorcher US Tour 2014 with Infinite Earths, Richie asked Terran Fernandez (the bassist from Infinite Earths) to join Mindscar.
-Terran has since become an essential part of the band.
-Matt Heafy contributed clean vocals for a few songs and a guitar solo for a song called "Asmodeus" that was premiered on Metal Injection in September 2014.
+In 2014, Mindscar began tracking their debut full-length album, Kill The King.
+After the Southern Scorcher US Tour 2014 with Infinite Earths, Brown asked Terran Fernandez, bassist from Infinite Earths, to join Mindscar.
+Fernandez accepted.
+Matt Heafy contributed clean vocals for a few songs and a guitar solo for the song "Asmodeus", premiered on Metal Injection in September 2014.

-Mindscar independently released "Kill The King" on January 8, 2015 followed by a sold out hometown show with Andrew W.K., a headline show in San Juan, Puerto Rico and a US tour with Ulcer.
-After returning home from this tour, Mike Radford left the band for personal reasons and passed the torch to long time friend and drum extraordinaire Robbie Young (Nailshitter/Double Veteran).
-Shortly after Robbie joined the band, Mindscar completed their most successful tour to date: Golden Gods of Death US Tour 2015.
+Mindscar independently released Kill The King on January 8, 2015, followed by a sold-out hometown show with Andrew W.K., a headline show in San Juan, Puerto Rico, and a US tour with Ulcer.
+After returning from this tour, Radford left the band for personal reasons and was replaced with Robbie Young (Nailshitter/Double Veteran).
+Shortly after Young joined the band, Mindscar completed their most successful tour to date, the Golden Gods of Death US Tour 2015.